-Not a plant, rather the bee-distilled pollen from many plants within range of the hive; honey is a miracle substance.
+Not a plant, rather the bee-distilled pollen from many plants within a range of the hive; honey is a miracle substance.
 I won’t go into the specifics of how honey gets produced, because I’m far from an apiary expert, but I can tell you about some of the medical aspects of this delicious, I mean, useful product.
-It helps heal wounds and burns, fight infections, reduce duration of diarrhea and help prevent and treat acid reflux.
+It helps heal wounds and burns, fight infections, reduce the duration of diarrhoea and help prevent and treat acid reflux.
 A more pertinent use for what we are talking about today is its use as binding agent for salves as described earlier.
-In fact, there is some research on specifically garlic mixed with honey as a topical treatment for wounds.
+In fact, there is some research on specifical garlic mixed with honey as a topical treatment for wounds.
 Click this link to read the Healthline article yourself.
 And if you want to read a super dry scientific paper about the same topics click this link.

 If you are in the market for some honey, try these folks at Happy Bees Honey.
 And no, not a sponsor, just a company we’ve purchased good honey from.

 We cannot stress enough to receive proper training and to do your own research regarding these topics.
 Although this information and these facts are as accurate as we can relate them, we are not recommending nor are we suggesting in anyway that you use anything but properly sourced and prescribed medicines.